{{org_field_logo}}

 - Directors, administrative staff, and support staff involved in staff placement, supervision, and compliance monitoring

-- All agency workers undertaking temporary placements in client organisations, including care homes, nursing homes, and other health and social care settings
+- All agency workers undertaking temporary assignments in client organisations, including care homes, nursing homes, hospitals, supported living services, domiciliary care providers, clinics and other health or social care environments where the client organisation is responsible for the regulated activity, service delivery and site-specific risk assessments.

 3. Related Policies